 Satellite observations of atmospheric methane column concentrations inferred from measurement of backscattered sunlight in the shortwave infrared have been extensively used in inverse analyses of methane emissions (Streets et al., 2013; Jacob et al., 2022).
-Past satellite instruments were limited by low information content resulting from large pixel size (SCIAMCHY, 2003 – 2012) or sparse observations (GOSAT, 2009 – present).
+Past satellite instruments were limited by large pixel sizes (SCIAMCHY, 2003 – 2012) or sparse observations (GOSAT, 2009 – present).
 The Tropospheric Monitoring Instrument (TROPOMI) aboard the Sentinel-5 Precursor satellite now provides daily, global observations of atmospheric methane columns at 5.5 km × 7 km nadir pixel resolution over land (Hu et al., 2018; Lorente et al., 2021) with a 3% success rate limited by cloud cover, optically dark surfaces, and heterogeneous terrain (Hasekamp et al., 2019).
 Inversions of TROPOMI data allow for high-resolution emission quantification but require understanding the actual information content of the observations.

 Inverse analyses optimize methane emissions (the state vector) by fitting observations to simulated concentrations from a chemical transport model (CTM).
 This is typically done by minimizing a Bayesian cost function regularized by a prior emissions estimate given by a bottom-up inventory.
-When a linear relationship exists between emissions and concentrations, the optimal (posterior) solution and the associated errors and information content can be found analytically.
+When a linear relationship exists between emissions and concentrations, as in the case of methane, the optimal (posterior) solution and the associated errors and information content can be found analytically.
 This method also supports the generation of inversion ensembles.
-However, it requires explicit computation of the Jacobian matrix that represents the relationship between emissions and concentrations in the CTM, which is typically constructed through finite difference by conducting a perturbation simulation for each emission element.
-This limits the resolution of the optimized emissions.
-Past analytical inversions achieved high resolution by regridding coarse-resolution results (e.g., Cusworth et al., 2021), by aggregating grid cells (e.g., Turner et al., 2015; Maasakkers et al., 2021), or by limiting the optimized domain (e.g., Yu et al., 2021; Shen et al., 2022; Plant et al., 2022).
-These approaches relied on prior knowledge.
-Nesser et al. (2021) integrated information from the observing system by constructing the Jacobian matrix on the basis of the emissions patterns best informed by both the bottom-up inventory and the observations.
-This approach optimally preserves the information content of the observing system by optimizing emissions at high resolution only where the observing system provides a constraint and defaulting to the prior elsewhere.
+However, it requires explicit construction of the Jacobian matrix that represents the relationship between emissions and concentrations in the CTM, This is a computationally expensive task, typically done by conducting a perturbation CTM simulation for each emission element, and limits either the spatial resolution of the optimized emissions or the size of the inversion domain. .In Nesser et al. (2021), we presented an alternative method that approximates the Jacobian matrix by perturbing leading emission patterns guided by both the prior information and the observations.
+This method maximizes the exploitation of the information content available from the observations towards quantifying emissions at the highest resolution possible, trading high resolution against the rank of the problem (that is, defaulting to the prior estimate in regions of low emissions are where the observations do not provide sufficient information).

-Several inverse studies have found large national discrepancies between bottom-up emissions estimates from the U.S. Environmental Protection Agency’s Greenhouse Gas Inventory (GHGI) and inferred emissions from satellite, aircraft, and in situ observations.
-Lu et al. (2022) found mean 2010 – 2017 anthropogenic emissions of 36.0 (32.5 - 37.8) Tg a-1 compared to the 2021 EPA GHGI estimate of 26.0 Tg a-1 for the same period from an inversion of data from the Greenhouse Gases Observing Satellite (GOSAT), which they attributed largely to oil emissions over the south-central US.
+Quantifying methane emissions from the US is of particular interest.
+Several inverse studies conducted on the national scale have found large discrepancies between bottom-up emissions estimates from the U.S. Environmental Protection Agency’s Greenhouse Gas Inventory (GHGI) and inferred emissions from satellite, aircraft, and in situ observations.
+Lu et al. (2022) found mean 2010 – 2017 anthropogenic emissions of 36.0 (32.5 - 37.8) Tg a-1 compared to the 2021 EPA GHGI estimate of 26.0 Tg a-1 for the same period from an inversion of GOSAT data, which they attributed largely to oil emissions over the south-central US.
 They also found increases in livestock (15%) and landfill (24%) emissions relative to the GHGI but were unable to explain the source of the increase, due in part to the coarse resolution of the inversion over those source regions.
 Deng et al. (2022) determined national methane emissions from the Global Carbon Project inversion ensemble (Saunois et al., 2020), and found median 2017 emissions of 26.5 (20.8 - 38.7) Tg a-1 for GOSAT inversions and 31.9 (23.9 - 43.1) Tg a-1 for inversions of in situ data.
 However, the large range prohibits accurate source attribution.